MicrosoftDocs/dynamics-365-project-operations/articles/sales/create-estimate-project-quote-line.md

 ---
 title: Estimating a project quote line
-description: This topic provides information about how to create an estimate on a project-based quote line.
+description: This topic provides information about how to create an estimate on a project quote line.
 author: rumant
 manager: Annbe
 ms.date: 10/01/2020